chaos-polymtl/lethe/doc/source/parameters/cfd/fem.rst

 * ``VOF order`` specifies the interpolation for the VOF phase indicator.
 It is not recommended to use higher order interpolation for the VOF method as this may conflict with the bounding and the sharpening mechanism used therein.

 * ``phase cahn hilliard order`` and ``potential cahn hilliard order`` specify the interpolation order for the phase order parameter and the chemical potential in the Cahn-Hilliard equations.
 The orders chosen should be equal.
 They are left as two separate parameters for debugging purposes.

-* The ``qmapping all`` option enables the use of isoparametric elements everywhere in the domain.
-When this option is set to false, higher-order mapping is only used on the cells which have a boundary face.
-If the mesh you are using supports high-order manifolds everywhere, it is highly suggested to put ``qmapping all=true``.